alexandreelise/velvet/README.md

 I'll share my progress as it is a side project to learn, and it might be useful for everyone interested. https://alexandreelise.github.io/velvet

+## CREDITS
+This code has been inspired by https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Manipulating_video_using_canvas

 ## CONTRIBUTORS
 Contributors are welcomed to jump in and help improve this project.
 Any constructive feedback is welcomed.